Stuycs-K/finalproject-09-buchanan-ian-chen-tony-kogi-filippos/DEVLOG-Ian.md

 Implemented use of context dictionary in functions to refer to previously defined variables. if/else statements written up in generate_trees() function.

+Flow control and parsing expressions for nested if/else statements in final interpretation of dictionary action trees.